capactio/capact/docs/proposal/20201102-artifacts.md

           from: "{{workflow.outputs.artifacts.mysql-config}}"
 ```

 Engine removes automatically the step which produces the passed TypeInstance and automatically removes not needed steps such as `gcp-create-service-account` because the only consumer of its output TypeInstance was removed.
-This logic should take into account that some steps can produce TypeInstance which doesn't have to be consumed e.g. generates report.
-In such case it should be garbage collected.
+This logic should take into account that some steps can produce TypeInstance which doesn't have to be consumed e.g. generates a report.
+In such a case it should be garbage collected.

 </details>